 Our Lindy Hop classes are run in conjunction with Reading University Swing Dance Society, but you don’t have to be a student to join in, non-students are also welcome.
 Please see the RUSDS website for details about class prices and join the RUSDS facebook group for class updates and announcements.

 Lindy Hop is a partnered dance but you do not have to come with a partner to join our classes!
 During class we change partners often so you not only get to meet new people but you improve your dancing by learning to adapt to different partners.

 Lead or Follow?

 In partner dancing there’s usually a Lead and a Follow.
 In broad terms, a Lead initiates a movement and a Follow completes it.
-Anyone can be a Lead, anyone can be a Follow and some people do both (often called Switches or Ambidancetrous)!
-You will usually be asked to chose to be either Lead or Follow for the duration of that class to keep things simple particularly when you’re first starting out.
+Anyone can be a Lead, anyone can be a Follow!
+These roles are in no way gender specific and many people do both and are often referred to as called Switches or Ambidancetrous.
+You will usually be asked to chose to either lead or follow for the duration of a class to keep things simple particularly when you’re first starting out.